-Annual out-of-pocket maximums
+Annual out-of-pocket maximum

-Out-of-pocket maximum is the most you have to pay for covered services in a calendar year, including all deductibles, coinsurance and copayments.
+The out-of-pocket maximum is the most you have to pay for covered services in a calendar year, including deductibles, copayments and coinsurance.
+It is subject to change each Jan.
+1 based on increases in the annual deductible amounts.